 In some instances, financial institution staff or other representatives (such as third-party agents) are not armed with the tools they need to ensure that customer and market interactions are conducted fairly and transparently.
 They may not completely understand the product features and potential impacts, or where to turn for answers to their questions.
 Policies and procedures may not provide adequate guidance and clarity.

 The influence of incentives on behavior is one of the key lessons of the financial crisis.
-Yet, in too many cases, remuneration still emphasises production and revenues over conduct.
-When this imbalance in performance incentives cascades down into the organisation and across functions and business units, it is a proven recipe for disaster.
-Even where financial institutions have modified incentive plans to align compensation better with company values (and meet regulatory requirements and expectations), revamped programmes tend to apply to more senior level management and not necessarily all customer-and market-facing staff.
+Yet, in too many cases, remuneration still emphasizes production and revenues over conduct.
+When this imbalance in performance incentives cascades down into the organization and across functions and business units, it is a proven recipe for disaster.
+Even where financial institutions have modified incentive plans to align compensation better with company values (and meet regulatory requirements and expectations), revamped programs tend to apply to more senior level management and not necessarily all customer-and market-facing staff.